sayjeyhi/pulse-monitor/README.md

 ### Todos

-- [ ] Support graphql endpoint calls
-- [ ] Support socket endpoint calls
 - [ ] Add some example use cases and scenarios
 - [ ] Add more notification channels
 - [ ] Add a web interface to manage the crawler
+- [ ] Support socket endpoint calls

 ## License